surajang/arduino-midi-pedal-for-hx-stomp/README.md

   - Arduino GND to Pin 2 of MIDI socket
   - Arduino + 5V to pin 4 of MIDI socket through 220ohm resistor
 - Switches
-  - Arduino Pin 2, 3 to each momentary switches that connect to ground
+  - Arduino Pin 2, 3, 4, 5 to each momentary switches that connect to ground
 - Switch Indicator
-  - Arduino Pin 4, 5 to each LEDs (use appropriate resistors)
+  - Arduino Pin 10, 11 to each LEDs (use appropriate resistors)

 ## Arduino Library Used
 - [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library)

 ## Features
-- SW debouncing for 2 switch inputs for robust user experience
+- SW debouncing for 4 switch inputs for robust user experience
-- Can recognise 3 input types (SW1, SW2, SW1+2) which emulates FS4, FS5 and Tuner.
+- Can recognise 4 inputs that emulate FS4, FS5, Tuner & tap tempo switch.

 ## DIYable Parts
 - Change the CC# to control different feature of your MIDI device
 - Tune the debounceDelay value for your switch of choice

+## Todo
+- Implement analog input feature